taldatech/soft-intro-vae-pytorch/soft_intro_vae_tutorial/README.md

 * This Jupyter Notebook can be opened locally with Anaconda, or online via Google Colab.
 * To run online, go to https://colab.research.google.com/ and drag-and-drop the `soft_intro_vae_code_tutorial.ipynb` file.
     * On Colab, note the "directory" icon on the left, figures and checkpoints are saved in this directory.
 * To run the training on the image dataset, it is better to have a GPU.
-In Google Cola select `Runtime->Change runtime type->GPU`.
+In Google Colab select `Runtime->Change runtime type->GPU`.
-* You can also use NBViewer to render the notebooks:
+* You can also use NBViewer to render the notebooks: [Open with Jupyter NBviewer](https://nbviewer.jupyter.org/github/taldatech/soft-intro-vae-pytorch/tree/main/)

 ## Files and directories in the repository